Maid: Southern Africa

+In some areas in the region, the word "maid" is avoided and is often referred to as a "helper" instead.
+This is most likely due to the fact that it sounds like a racially derogatory term in Afrikaans.
+Maids in South Africa were referred to as domestic servants and they included men, women, and children.
+They were subject to low wages, lack of a social life, unfavorable working conditions, and even unaccommodating work hours.
+The Afrikaans word for a mite (small arachnid) has been used demeaningly to refer to women of colour.
+The English word for a friend, "mate", is also avoided for this reason.

 In popular culture

 One of the most in-depth and enduring representations of the lives of several types of maid was seen in the 1970s television drama Upstairs, Downstairs, set in England between 1903 and 1936.
 The lives of maids were well represented in the Downton Abbey series, set in England between 1912 and 1926 and shown from 2010 onward.

 The American television drama The Gilded Age, set in the 1880s in New York City, depicts the lives of maids living and working in the great houses of the era.

 The main characters in the NAMIC Vision Award-nominated television series Devious Maids are four housemaids.